OpenVisualCloud/Media-Transport-Library/README.md

 #### 1.1.1 ST2110 features

+* Narrow and wide pacing.
+Please see [compliance](doc/compliance.md) page for the ST2110 narrow report on our software solution.
 * ST2110-10, ST2110-20, ST2110-21, ST2110-30, ST2110-40, ST2110-22, ST2022-7
 * 1080p, 720p, 4k, 8k and other
 * FPS: 120, 119.88, 100, 60, 59.94, 50, 30, 29.97, 25, 24, 23.98